+These examples and all R&D projects are being delivered by collaborating across industry with operators, suppliers, universities and many other organisations.
 Collaboration is at the heart of this strategy which couldn't have been developed in isolation.
-We can only succeed when we work as one rail industry.
-Let's embrace this refreshed strategy, reset our expectations to harness technology and work together to deliver long term solutions.
+We can only succeed when we work together, as one rail industry.

+Let's embrace this strategy, reset our expectations to harness technology and build on this platform for change.